calaldees/KaraKara/website/README.txt

-log.info access to files for profiling flash message: query session+queid 'refresh required' your up in 'xx' min per phone limit? duplicate name warning - one track print css session_owner bound to ip address, reject if they don't match - production only setting (better than obscurning in API for cache reasons+simplicity) ini option to disable track adding by phones (just in case it get abused and needs turning off)
+log.info access to files for profiling flash message: query session+queid 'refresh required' your up in 'xx' min (client cookie) per phone limit? print css session_owner bound to ip address, reject if they don't match - production only setting (better than obscurning in API for cache reasons+simplicity) ini option to disable track adding by phones (just in case it get abused and needs turning off)